With geometrical glossy leaves on sculptural stems, here’s How to Grow a Bushier Chinese Money Plant for a futuristic and edgy indoor decor!

 However, if you wish to move these pups to another sparse-looking pilea that isn’t the mother, gently cut these baby plants a few inches below the soil with some roots attached and stick them in a glass of water with dappled sunshine.
 Once you see the roots form, plant them around the target pilea after examining the pot size.

 Repot if you find the current container too crammed!
-Choose one with good drainage, preferably add a layer of pebbles, then fresh potting soil, and then the entire rootball.
+Choose one with good drainage, preferably add a layer of pebbles, then fresh potting soil, and then those baby plants.
 Next, let’s quickly talk about moisture before further details.

 3. Perfect Hydration